jyang1003/BambiCrossyRoad/readme.md

 Go through the varying differnt levels where the driving gets more and more dangerous and where cars seem to not understand the directions they're supposed to drive.

 TLDR: Get Bambi to her mom before she dead

+# MVP:
+* 1. Have a start screen
+* 2. Have a game screen with the title of the borough on the top (5 levels)
+* 3. Have a moveable Bambi model with smooth movement
+* 4. Have three lives for Bambi
+* 5. Have cars that move and have gimmicks depending on the level
+* 6. Have a bambiMom asset at the end of level 6 (Open forest level to just walk up to the mother)
+* 7. Have a video play at the player reaching Bambi's mother